 Thomas has been spending most of his freetime in the French alps skiing up and downhill for the past years.
 He discovered Greenland during a kayaking trip last year, and couldn’t wait to go back since.
 He is a big fan of everything lengthy and gruelling he can share with friends, which made this expedition a very tempting challenge to him.

 Lars is an Oslo based adventurer and Polar explorer.
 He is the first person to ski Spitsbergen from North to South and has one North Pole, one South Pole and eleven Greenland expeditions under his belt.
 He has 40 years of experience as an expedition planner and coach.
 He is working with Polar greats such as Børge Ousland, Eric Phillips, Aleksander Gamme, Lou Rudd and numerous others.

-We are currently selecting four additional team members to join our expedition team.
+We are currently selecting two additional team members to join our expedition team.